cider-ci/cider-ci_documentation-source/source/project-configuration/jobs.md

 [^r]: Defaults to the string that represents the key.

-[^i]: This is an invisible or virtual property in the dotfile.
-It is used  during evaluation of the dotfile where any existing value would be overwritten.
+[^i]: This is an invisible or virtual property in the configuration file.
+It is used  during evaluation of the configuration file where any existing value would be overwritten.

   [Task]: /project-configuration/tasks.html#task
   [Map of Maps]: /project-configuration/advanced.html#map-of-maps